Ratatoskr589/All-Things-Mazzy/AllThingsMazzy/Megamod-readme.txt

 Part 1: Main Installation

 1) All Things Mazzy: Romance, Friendship and More!
      This mod, as the title states, includes a Mazzy friendship, a romance, a way for her to join the Order of the Radiant Heart, numerous discussions between Mazzy and other NPCs, and many new interjections.
 To get the full Mazzy experience, you should install the optional For The Good component.
 Avoid this component if you want to be evil, since it adds many new chances for Mazzy to try to kill you.
-For a full list of everything in AllThingsMazzy, scroll to the end of this document.
+For a full list of everything in AllThingsMazzy, scroll down to just before the changelog.

 2) Clara (Human Hexxat) NPC   (Now with an optional soundset) Exactly what it sounds like.
 We have reworked the end of the Hexxat intro quest so that you can kill Hexxat to keep Clara.
-She is a Neutral-Evil thief who can change her kit type at will.
+She's a Neutral-Evil thief who can change her kit type at will.
+To do this, reform your party to remove Clara and then let her talk to you.
+You'll then have the option to adjust her kit.
 	Although Clara starts out relatively weak, she levels up quickly and gains stats and abilities as she banters with other party NPCs.
 She has interjections throughout the game and three quests in SOA, one exclusive to For The Evil.
 You can also start a new TOB game and summon Clara to join you.

 3) Darkside Anomen
      This is an expansion for Anomen if he fails his test.
 If you are romancing Anomen, you can take him down the most evil path to gain a Wisdom bonus and further dialogues.
 If you don't want to romance Anomen, then Clara will do it for you (Get both in your party and they'll start talking.
 This is optional).